 In order to apply, you need to have passed at least the minimum volume of suitable courses for the new curriculum, also taking into account the need to catch up with studies in the new curriculum (including prerequisite courses and the compatibility of timetables), because the nominal study duration cannot be increased by changing the curriculum.

-Student places are typically filled within four weeks from the beginning of the semester, but the deadline may be earlier.
-The terms and conditions of the competition for places, including the deadlines, are set separately by each faculty.
+Student places are typically filled within four weeks from the beginning of the semester, but the deadline is before beginning of the semester.
+The terms and conditions of the competition for places are set separately by each faculty.
 Applicants are usually ranked according to the total number of credits achieved and their average grade.
-More information on the conditions and deadlines for filling vacant student places can be found on the web page of the relevant faculty.
+More information on the conditions for filling vacant student places can be found on the web page of the relevant faculty.
 If you have any questions or wish to submit an application, please contact: